jayliang701/vscode-plugin-code-monster/README.md

 # vscode-plugin-code-monster

-A vscode plugin for generating code.
+A vscode plugin for generating code template file.